syre-data/tutorials/intermediate/fireworks/README.md

 Of course you can!

 ## Extending a project
 As is typical in science, we always finish projects with more questions than we began, and need to be flexible to new requirements as we progress through our projects.
-We need an easy way to account for this, and with Thot, we have one.
+We need an easy way to account for this, and with Syre, we have one.

 ### New data
 Let's extend our project to account for this new recipe.
 [Duplicate](/beginner/fireworks#duplicating-subtrees) one of the other Recipe branches, and update the `Name` to **Recipe C** and the `recipe` metadata value to **C**.